 Frankfurt – Financial Capital of the Eurozone

 Home to around 198 German and foreign banks, Frankfurt is Germany‘s leading financial centre and plays an outstanding role in continental Europe.
+According to the latest Global Financial Centres Index, Frankfurt ranks 9th among all global financial centers and 1st among all continental European financial centers.

 Universities and professional training institutions such as the House of Finance, the Johann-Wolfgang-Goethe-University and the Frankfurt School of Finance and Management support top-level researchers and help to develop the next generation of financial experts.